amitjoy/osgi-messaging/README.md

 2. `in.bytehue.messaging.mqtt5.api` - The extended MQTT 5 API
 2. `in.bytehue.messaging.mqtt5.provider` - The core implementation
 3. `in.bytehue.messaging.mqtt5.example` - Example project for usages
+4. `in.bytehue.messaging.mqtt5.remote.adapter` - Remote Device Management over MQTT

 ---------------------------------------------------------------------------------------------------------------

 ### Installation

 To use it in the OSGi environment, you only need to install `in.bytehue.messaging.mqtt5.provider`.
+If you want to make use of the remote device management, you also need to install `in.bytehue.messaging.mqtt5.remote.adapter`.

 --------------------------------------------------------------------------------------------------------------